-Health organizations recommend introducing solid foods into a baby’s diet around the age of 6 months.
+Health organizations recommend introducing solid foods into a baby’s diet around the age of 6 months but not before the age of 4 months.
 The term “solids” includes pureed or mashed solid foods, such as baby food.

 This information comes from the